cockroachdb/docs/src/current/v24.1/disaster-recovery-overview.md

 toc: true
 ---

-Resilient deployments aim for continuity in database operation to protect from data loss and down time.
+Resilient deployments aim for continuity in database operations to protect from data loss and downtime.
 To maintain resiliency, it is necessary to build deployments with _high availability_ and _disaster recovery_ coverage.

 - [High availability](#choose-a-high-availability-strategy): Continuously access data without interruption even in the presence of failures or disruptions to maximize uptime.
 - [Disaster recovery](#choose-a-disaster-recovery-strategy): Recover from a major incident or disaster to minimize downtime and data loss.